Faculty Opportunities Abroad

 Faculty, do you want to receive occasional emails regarding international grant, travel, and research opportunities?
 The Office of Global Affairs receives many great updates from external sources and we would love to pass on this information to you through the Global Affairs distribution list.
 90% of emails will be faculty focused, with the occasional email related to students or general international information.
 We also promise not to flood your inbox.
 Please note: We cannot filter for discipline/topic specific opportunities.
-If you would like to be added to this list please contact the Director of Global Affairs.
+If you would like to be added to this list please contact the Executive Director of Global Affairs.

 Teach at SHU in Dingle or Luxembourg

+Proposals are due March 1st for the following year.
 Please be sure to plan ahead and contact the appropriate representative a year before you would like to teach a course abroad.

 Lead a study abroad program

-The Office of Study Global Affairs is happy to assist faculty in all schools and academic departments in establishing new, credit bearing international opportunities for their students.
+The Office of Global Affairs is happy to assist faculty in all schools and academic departments in establishing new, credit bearing international opportunities for their students.
 For more information, please consult the Faculty-Led Programs web page for further information on proposing or leading a program.